 We know little about this very scarce label.
 The proprietor is unknown.
 However, three examples above were all pressed from Beka masters, and the second and third carry, embossed in the wax, the legend: ‘MADE IN ENGLAND’, which signifies a product of the Disc Record Company, of Stockport, and later north London.
 They possessed a large number of masters from various sources including Beka, and made client pressing from these.
 The label is perfunctory in the extreme, as you can see, bearing no artiste credit and no catalogue number.
 However, master numbers are present in the wax, which allow us to trace ‘Don’t Go Down The Mine, Dad’ to Beka 380, which was issued in January 1911, credited to James Hudson, baritone.
 The other side, perhaps inevitably, is ‘The Miner’s Dream of Home’, 41004, which appeared on Beka 369, same credit, in December 1910.
 ‘When the Mists Have Rolled Away’ is printed in dark blue ink on a large (3.5″) label.
 The master is 40662: Beka 245 by Harry Thornton, issued December 1909.
 Likewise, the ‘Chocolate Soldier Waltz’, master 41021, first saw light of day on Beka 366, issued in December 1910.
 It is by the Beka London Orchestra, under Julian Jones.
 This seemingly esoteric information was found in the invaluable CLPGS Reference Series Booklet No.11.
 This deceptively modest A5 booklet contains a detailed history of the Beka label by our distinguished discographers Frank Andrews and William Dean-Myatt, and comes with a CD-ROM which lists details of many thousands of Beka masters.
 This publication received an award of Merit from the prestigious Association of Recorded Sound Collections.
 You can have your own copy very easily: just go to www.clpgs.org.uk and click the link to ‘Reference Series’.
 What was the date range for Regentone?
 Probably not very long; the DRC already had some Beka masters, and got more in early 1914.
 On the other hand, the company had begun to fold by late 1914.
 As just a guess, 1910 to 1914, and possibly quite late in that range.

 See Frank Andrews, TMR 44, 2012.
-This extremely scarce label was marketed by the London firm Henry W Bush & Co.Ltd., probably around 1910.
-The master seen is of U.S. origin, and was used on the Star label (Star – 1 on this website).
+This extremely scarce label was marketed by the London firm Henry W Bush & Co.Ltd., probably around 1914.
+The first master seen is of U.S. origin, and was used on the Star label (Star – 1 on this website).
 Star was owned by Hawthorne & Sheble of Philadelphia, but they were driven out of business for infringing patents shared by Victor and Columbia.
-Star discs had already been imported as such to the U.K., but now there followed the metalwork from which they had been made, along with many others belonging to the American Record Co., which has been closed down in the same way.
-Thanks to information recently provided (2018) by Harry Haecker of New Zealand, it is now confirmed that these double-sided discs were pressed by the Disc Record Company, who had acquired those old U.S. masters – along with many other surplus U.K. masters, e.g. from Beka.
-Harry’s disc has a two-sided selection from ‘The Dollar Princess’, recorded for Beka in London, March 1910.
-He stated that the type-written label was pressed into the disc, which is the only instance of this known to us; normally, type-written labels indicate a ‘paste-over’ record.
-As the DRC ceased activity in late 1915/early 1915, this would give the latest date for their pressing. (‘Osman’ on the label above, should of course be ‘Ossman’.)
+Star discs had already been imported as such to the U.K., but now there followed the metalwork from which they had been made, along with many others belonging to the American Record Co., which has been closed down in the same way. (‘Osman’ should of course be ‘Ossman’.)
+Thanks to information recently provided (2018) by Harry Haecker of New Zealand, it is now confirmed that these double-sided discs were pressed by the Disc Record Company, who had acquired those old U.S. masters – along with many other surplus U.K. masters, e.g. from Beka – as is the case with Harry’s disc.
+It has a two-sided selection from ‘The Dollar Princess’, recorded for Beka in London, March 1910.
+The files state that it’s by the Beka London Orchestra conducted by Julian Jones, so the ‘Irish Guards’ credit is spurious.
+The DRC must have acquired these Beka masters from Carl Lindström, most probably in early 1914.
+As the DRC ceased activity in late 1914/early 1915, this would give the latest date for their pressing.

 See Frank Andrews, BRI.
 Frank also deals with Rena in the large book ‘Columbia 10″ Records 1904 – 1930’, published by the CLPGS in 1984.
 In short, they date only from 1908 to 1910, and were made by Columbia, from its own masters, for The Rena Manufacturing Co.
 The labels indicate a gradual ‘absorption’ of Rena into Columbia, as 1241 attests.
 As the book also lists all the 10″ Columbia-Rena and Columbia discs of ‘popular repertoire’, it is a very important work; but is currently, alas, out of print.